wkumari/draft-wkumari-dnsop-alt-tld/README.md

    unique meaning in a global context.
 These name resolutions, therefore, occur in a namespace distinct from the DNS.

-   In many cases, these systems build a DNS-style tree parallel to the global DNS administered by IANA.
-They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this alternate namespace.
+   In many cases, these systems build a DNS-style tree parallel to, but separate from, the global DNS.
+They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this particular alternate namespace.

    In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
-These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
-However they appear to be TLDs.
+These new strings are "alternate" strings and are not registered anywhere or

+Kumari & Sullivan        Expires March 16, 2016                 [Page 3]

+Internet-Draft               Reserve ALT TLD              September 2015

+   part of the DNS.
+However they appear to users and to some applications to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include:

-Kumari & Sullivan        Expires January 4, 2016                [Page 3]

-Internet-Draft               Reserve ALT TLD                   July 2015

    o  User confusion: If someone emails a link of the form
       foo.bar.pseudo-TLD to someone who does not have the necessary